yunho7464/yunho7464.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-With research experience in psychology and Human-Computer Interaction, as well as a life-long passion for dance, my interest lies in contributing my expertise in experimental psychology and understanding of body movements to the field of HCI.

-Currently collaborating with [Prof. Yea-Seul Kim](https://pages.cs.wisc.edu/~yeaseulkim/), [Prof. Yuhang Zhao](https://www.yuhangz.com) at the University of Wisconsin-Madison, and [Prof. Pedro Lopes](https://plopes.org) at the University of Chicago.
-I’m working on projects related to Accessible Data Visualization, Augmenting Low-Vision Reading with Eye-tracking Technique, and Assisting Cognitive-demanding Scenarios with Electrical Muscle Stimulation.

-Prior to that, I worked with [Prof. Su-Ling Yeh](http://epa.psy.ntu.edu.tw/SuLingYeh_eng.html) (National Taiwan University) and [Prof. Yi-Chuan Chen](https://en.mmc.edu.tw/medicine-eng/Teacher_Detail.asp?hidPage1=4&hidPeopleCatID=1&hidPeopleID=130) (Mackay Medical College) on proprioception and multisensory research.
+Hello!
+I am Yun.
+I work on HCI research, and I graduated from [National Taiwan University] (https://www.ntu.edu.tw/english/) with a B.S. in Psychology.

+My research applies cognitive science to novel interactions and assistive technology, focusing on nonverbal communication between humans and devices.
+I believe knowledge of human cognition, particularly body movements and perceptions, is critical for designing effective nonverbal communication in digital tools.
+For body movements, I am intrigued by the potential of human motions in designing the device’s new input and output modalities.
+For perceptions, I am passionate about making information accessible and correctly received by studying the individual differences in sensory processes.

-I am actively seeking PhD positions in HCI, aiming to innovate interactions that accommodate people’s innate way of processing information, providing accessible and evident-based support to users.
+I am actively seeking PhD positions in HCI, aspiring to bridge cognitive science and technology, ensuring usability in advancing digital tools.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.